 In fact, “[t]he exact circumstances of Jumonville’s death are a subject of historical controversy and debate.”
 (See Battle of Jumonville Glen, Wikipedia.)

 It seems that Canadiens seigneurs were the military in New France.
 Joseph Coulon de Villiers de Jumonville was a seigneur.
 Seigneuries had been given to members of the Régiment de Carignan-Salières who wanted to remain in Canada.
 They arrived in 1665.
 Nouvelle-France was often attacked by Iroquois, who were allies of the British in North America.
 Canada had its French and Indian War 1754-1763), its French and Indian Wars (1688-1763), inter-colonial wars, and it also had its Beaver Wars or Guerres franco-iroquoises.
 In the early 1750s, the French were building forts in the Ohio country.
-Forts were trading-posts and fortresses.
+Forts were trading posts and fortresses.

 So Aubert de Gaspé comments on the inanity of wars.
-But in North American, a war was waged that was a tinier war than the Seven Years’ War, but it was absurdism at its peak.
+But in North America, a war was waged that was a tinier war than the Seven Years’ War, but it was absurdism at its peak.
 Nouvelle-France fell.
 Jumonville was not a battle, whether it took place at an encampment or in Fort Duquesne, and the French won the Battle of Saint-Foy.
 I feel as though I were reading an early draft of Malraux‘s Condition Humaine (Man’s Fate, 1933), or Camus, all of Camus.

 Militarily, Jumonville’s brother, Captain Coulon de Villiers, “marched on Fort Necessity on the 3rd of July and forced Washington to surrender.”
 (See Joseph Coulon de Jumonville, Wikipedia.)
 The lex talionis was at work: an eye for an eye.
-Humanity has been avenging itself for milennia at a huge cost.
+Humanity has been avenging itself for millennia at a huge cost.
 Historically, the people of New France change masters overnight.
 I suspect that Sir Guy Carleton, 1st Baron Dorchester, who passed the Quebec Act of 1774, could tell that the French, the people, did not have to be punished.
-It is also very refreshing to read Aubert de Gaspé who writes that:
+It is also very refreshing to read Aubert de Gaspé who writes:

 Des deux côtés la bravoure était égale, et quinze mille hommes des meilleures troupes du monde n’attendaient que l’ordre de leurs chefs pour ensanglanter de nouveau les mêmes plaines qui avaient déjà bu le sang de tant de valeureux soldats.